Applying for a Blue Badge

 You have to apply through your local council - your doctor can't help you get a Blue Badge.
 Your local council might also arrange an appointment to visit you - they'll let you know if you need this.

 Filling in the application if you're not automatically eligible

 If you're not automatically eligible you'll need to fill in an extra part of the application form to explain why you need a badge.

 The application is more complicated if you're not automatically eligible.
 It's worth getting help from an adviser at your nearest Citizens Advice to fill in the form properly.

 Your council will usually fast-track your application.

-It's best to ask for a paper form directly from your council - tell them you're terminally ill when you call.
+Contact your local council and ask if you can fill in a paper form - tell them you're terminally ill when you call.
+You'll still need to prove you're eligible but your application might be dealt with quicker.
 They might give you instructions that will make the application easier, for example you might not need to answer all the questions on the form.

 If you apply online, make sure you write clearly that you're terminally ill when you're asked to describe your medical condition.
 There won't be a box to tick.

 If you or a child you care for has problems walking

 If you’re applying on behalf of a child over 2 who has problems walking, fill in this section for them.